swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 === ":simple-googlecloud: Google Cloud"

     Export a Google Cloud Project ID with the following command.
-Replace `<my project id>` with a project ID of your choice (ex: `mlops-project`):
+Replace `<my project id>` with a project ID of your choice.
+It has to be lowercase and words separated by hyphens.
+For example, use `mlops-project` for the project ID:

     !!! warning

         The project ID must be unique across all Google Cloud projects and users.
-Change the `<my project id>` to a project ID of your choice.

     ```sh title="Execute the following command(s) in a terminal"
     # Export the project ID